20treeAI/bough/README.md

 ## GitHub Actions Integration

-See [GitHub Actions Integration Guide](docs/github-actions.md) for complete examples of using Bough in CI/CD pipelines.
+See [GitHub Actions Integration Guide](docs/github-actions.md) for examples of using Bough in CI/CD pipelines.

 ## How It Works